 Machine learning algorithms parse data, learn its characteristics, and then recognize the same data in the real world.
 They require human intervention and a lot of structured training data to achieve an accurate result.

 Deep learning models, or artificial neural networks, try to emulate the way a human brain works.
 They consist of layers of ML algorithms, each providing a different interpretation of data.
 The more layers, the deeper the network.
 Unlike ML, DL can study data on its own.

-Now let’s take a look at several machine learning and deep learning approaches to recognizing emotion in video.
+Now let’s take a look at several machine learning and deep learning approaches for human emotion recognition in videos.